 A key part of your budget should be knowing how much you can actually spend in a month, as well as how much you should save per month.
 It sounds obvious, but many people don’t do the math.
 Figuring out and then hitting those numbers is important when you are focusing on spending wisely.

-While the average household spends over $5,111 each month, your number will likely be different as it is unique to your circumstances.
+While the average household spends more than $6,000 each month, your number will likely be different as it is unique to your circumstances.
 It’s wise to look at your take-home pay and see how much the “musts” (food, shelter, health expenses, and anything else needed to survive) cost every month.
 Next, assess what debts need to be paid.
 Do you have student loans you are paying off?
 Credit card debt you are whittling down?
-Great; subtract that from your earnings, too.
+Subtract that from your earnings, too.

 Managing Your Finances With SoFi

 Spending wisely is a key step towards financial health.
 Often, we fall into shopping and splurging habits without realizing where our cash is going.
-By tracking your spending and starting some smart new habits, you can rein in spending without feeling deprived.
-Your money will start working harder for you, rather than your working harder just to preserve the status quo.
+By tracking your spending and starting some smart new habits, such as finding the right bank account and regularly making deposits into it, you can save more and rein in spending without feeling deprived.

 FAQ